 Breaking the taboo - Talking about suicide and bereavement

 The statistics on suicide are quite staggering.
 There are 800,000 suicides a year across the world.
 This equates to one every 40 seconds and the rate has gone up by about 45% in the last 45 years.
-It is the second leading cause of death in 15-29 year olds.
+It is the second leading cause of death in 15-29-year-olds.
 For every suicide, it is calculated that there are 20 people who self-harm.

 In England, there are 4,800 suicides every year (13 a day).
 Although 2006/7 showed the lowest ever figures in England since records began in 1861, suicide has been rising again ever since the recession started.
 The highest rates are in the NW, NE, London, Cornwall and Devon.
 Men have a three times higher rate than women.
 This is for a variety of reasons - it is said that "men don't ask for directions, never mind asking for help," they are more prone to addictions, are generally more impulsive and they tend to use more violent and immediate forms of suicide, where there is little chance of being rescued.

 Men in their 40s and 50s are at the highest risk, though this is also a problem age group for women.
 There is also a very high rate of suicide with people under mental health care.
 This peaks one to two weeks after they are discharged from treatment, especially if they live alone.
-50% of people who commit suicide have a history of self-harm.
+50% of people who complete suicide have a history of self-harm.

 There is a big problem with PTSD, depression and suicide in the military services after combat.
 This is starting to achieve more recognition and attention - and much more openness.
-For a long time it would be hushed up and veterans would get either no military funeral or else a quiet one.
-Now it is recognised that combat can cause metal health problems and it does not bar personnel from military honours and funeral procedures.
+For a long time, it would be hushed up and veterans would get either no military funeral or else a quiet one.
+Now it is recognised that combat can cause mental health problems and it does not bar personnel from military honours and funeral procedures.

 Suicide is a public health problem but is not treated as such.
 People tend to avoid the subject of suicide - death is scary enough, but suicide is even more so - as is the link to potential mental illness that people imagine goes with it.
-This is a particular problem in the press and some of the headlines you see in papers surrounding it can be really quite sensational and dramaticised.
+This is a particular problem in the press and some of the headlines you see in papers surrounding it can be quite sensational and dramatised.
 Suicide was decriminalised in 1961, but many people, especially the press, still refer to it as "committing suicide".
 It is a good idea to get used to not using this phrase as it adds to the stigma.

 A common reaction today is "you can talk about mental health, but not about suicide".
 Suicide has been removed recently as a topic from one of the Sociology A Level syllabuses, which considering the need to remove the stigma and silence about the subject, seems nonsensical.

-Remember that suicide is a point on the metal health continuum - albeit an extreme one.
+Remember that suicide is a point on the mental health continuum - albeit an extreme one.
 As such, we should all be encouraging each other to speak about our feelings, however difficult or despairing they may be.
 Mental health problems are now thought to affect one in four of us every year, and so it is worth considering the following quote:

 "The average person lies four times a day, 1460 times a year, 87600 times by the age of 60.
 The most common lie is I am fine."